11301858/XAISuite/explainers/README.md

 This is the home of all XAIHub explainers.
 The purpose of this is to serve as a repository of all explainers.
 Are we missing an explainer or do you have a novel explainer to add?
 File a pull request.

-The explainers in this folder may not be compatible with the XAISuite python library as of the current version.
+As of the current version, the explainers in this folder may not be compatible with the XAISuite python library.